Edacv2/hello-word/README.md

 Hi Github,

 Im Ed, Im trying to learn Python and to use this tool with my small projects.

+Now I want to learn to use the tool on the terminal.